-You can create the foundation for a powerful email marketing engine in ten steps.
-Let’s walk you through each one.
+You can create the foundation for a powerful email engine by following a simple step by step guide.

 The simplest way to build a targeted email list is to import known contacts into a marketing tool.
 If you are already equipped with a roster of emails, start there and continue growing your list.
 However, if you are starting from scratch, you’ll need to find ways to get the attention of your customers and prospects.